TirendazAcademy/Hands-on-Data-Analysis-with-Python/README.md

 </br>

-## In this repo, you can find notebooks about data analysis with Pandas.
+## In this repo, you can find notebooks about data analysis with Python.

 ## [Data Analysis with Pandas](https://www.youtube.com/watch?v=2qP_EpoZrPI)
 ## [Pandas Series](https://www.youtube.com/watch?v=JHpjmvfMieU)